Rush Archives

 Audio Notes:

-- This recording features one of only three known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu by April 24 of 1977.
+- This recording features one of only three known rare live recordings of The Twilight Zone, which was soon after swapped with an early Xanadu by April 24th in 1977.

 - There's a brief intermission following Best I Can to welcome in the New Year of 1977 with a countdown at midnight.